-The second annual Law Day creative contest is now open for entries.
-Participants should submit a creative entry illustrating the 2013 Law Day Theme, "Michigan—Realizing the Dream: Equality for All," using content from one or more Michigan Legal Milestones.
+The third annual Law Day creative contest is now open for entries.
+Participants should submit a creative entry illustrating the 2015 Law Day theme, "Symbols of Freedom Under Law," using content from one or more Michigan Legal Milestones.

 Contest Rules & Entry Form

 In 1958, President Dwight D. Eisenhower designated May 1 as Law Day.
 This day is an opportunity to strengthen our great American heritage of liberty, justice, and equality under the law.
 The State Bar of Michigan joins various local bars, businesses, schools, and other organizations in conducting programs associated with improving the public's understanding of our justice system.